The Complete Guide to Scaled Agile Framework (SAFe)

 Fortunately, Agile project management tools like ClickUp can help you do both!

 ClickUp is one of the world’s highest-rated Agile project management tools.
-It’s used by 100,000+ teams from lean startups to huge organizations like Netflix, Nike, and Uber.
+It’s used by highly productive teams from lean startups to huge organizations.

 It has everything you need to help unify your Scrum, Kanban, and XP teams under the Scaled Agile framework!

 1. Create and Crush Project Goals

 SAFe exists so that every person in your organization is able to contribute to the greater good: your business goals!

 And ClickUp makes it super easy to track all your business and project goals in real-time.
 In ClickUp, Goals are high-level containers that can be broken down into small, measurable Targets.

 Targets are objectives your team needs to achieve in order to complete the Goal.